MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-how-it-works.md

 ### Import
 During the import phase, the key is provided to SharePoint SAS.
 Only Azure and SharePoint are interacting to fetch and migrate the data to the destination.
 This process is a timer job-based but does not prevent other jobs from being queued up.
 A report is created in the working folder, and live updates are made during the import.

-After the migration job completes, a log file is stored on the agent computer or VM that ran the job.
-Reports are generated for the user and can be downloaded.
-The reports are stored in the Tenant Admin site hidden document library.
+After the migration job completes, reports are generated for the user and can be downloaded.
 Report files are cleared when the user deletes the tasks.

 ### Sessions
-The information of the session, including the tasks and settings, is saved in the Tenant Admin site hidden list.
-To resume a paused task, the user clicks **Run** and Migration Manager will issue a command to the agent.
-The agent will then resume the paused task.
-If the migration was completed, clicking the Run button will restart the task with the same source, destination, and settings.
+The session's information, including the tasks and settings, is saved in the Tenant Admin site hidden list.
+When you click **Run** to resume a paused task, Migration Manager issues a command to the agent.
+If the migration task has already completed, clicking **Run** restarts the task with the same source, destination, and settings.

 ## Encryption and security